abuturabofficial/www/content/post/01-importance_of_good_password_hygiene.md

 Before moving towards the topic of making our passwords strong, first let’s discuss some examples of weak passwords:

 -   Using your birthday, anniversary, friend’s or pet’s name, as your password
--   Using only numbers, like your phone number, your birthday date, month, and year etc
+-   Using only numbers, like your phone number, your birthday date, month, and year etc.
 -   Using Generic Passwords like password, password123, qwerty, abc123, princess, sunshine etc

 A 12 character password consisting only of digits can be hacked in less than 25 seconds.